116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 • The presumed parent had previously been legally married to the child’s mother, and the marriage ended at any point within 300 days before the child’s birth.
 This presumption will be used in cases where a marriage ended through divorce, when a couple became legally separated, or when the father died.

-• A couple agreed to be married or entered into a similar legal relationship, but the marriage was later determined to be invalid, and the child was born within 300 days after the marriage was declared to be invalid or ended through other means.
+• A couple agreed to be married or entered into a similar legal relationship, but the marriage was later determined to be invalid, and the child was born within 300 days after the marriage was declared invalid or ended through other means.

 • The presumed parent married the child’s mother after the child was born and agreed to be named as the father on the child’s birth certificate.

-Notably, these presumptions apply to both men and women, and a woman who is not a child's biological parent may be presumed to be a child's legal parent if she meets one of the above requirements.
-For example, if a child's mother is married to a same-sex partner, her spouse will be presumed to be the child's legal parent.
+Notably, these presumptions apply to both men and women, and a woman who is not a child’s biological parent can be presumed to be a child’s legal parent if she meets one of the above requirements.
+For example, if a child’s mother is married to a same-sex partner, her spouse will be presumed to be the child’s legal parent.

 How Is Paternity Established?